European Central Bank hikes interest rates to combat inflation and leaves door open to more

 Rates are working their way through the economy, weighing on home prices and construction activity, and are designed to work so people spend less and prices come down.
 But they can also weigh on economic growth, and the eurozone already has seen back-to-back quarters of contraction.

-With Lagarde pointing to further increases being possible, “the ECB is again running the risk of being behind the curve.
+With Lagarde pointing to possible further increases, “the ECB is again running the risk of being behind the curve.
 This time not by being too benign on inflation but rather by being too optimistic and too benign on the economic impact of its own policy measures,” said Carsten Brzeski, chief eurozone economist at ING Bank.

 Lagarde acknowledged that "the economic outlook for the euro area has deteriorated" and will stay weak in the short run.
 But she said inflation is expected to fall and incomes to rise, helping the economy recover.